Eulo, Queensland: Facilities

 Eulo has one public hotel and a small general store as well as fuel service station.
 The general store and fuel bowsers were destroyed by fire on 25 July 2011, but since rebuilt.

 Immediately south of the town is the 2000 m earthen runway airport (ICAO code YEUO).
 In 2023, the airstrip became the first Queensland town to test runway emergency lanterns that could be used by the Royal Flying Doctor Service for night-time call-outs.

 Education

 Eulo State School is a government primary (Early childhood to Year 6) school for boys and girls on the southern corner of Leo Street and Emu Street.
 The enrolments between 2010 and 2012 have ranged from 11 to 16 students.
 In 2018, the school had an enrolment of 14 students with two teachers and four non-teaching staff (two full-time equivalent).
 Some students travel up to 130 km each day to attend school, while other students live in the Eulo and District Hostel during the week in order to attend.
 After completing primary school in Eulo, there are no nearby secondary schools, so most students attend a secondary boarding school in Brisbane or Toowoomba.
+Distance education is another alternative for secondary education.